Dark Horse has the 4th and final volume of Dangan Ronpa. Will anyone survive? And will any more manga spinoffs be licensed?

 And some series are ending, as we get the 7th and final volume of Forget Me Not.

-The next digital debut next week is also a “Hey, Michelle and Melinda!” sort of series.
+The next digital debut next week is also a “Hey, Michelle and MJ!” sort of series.
 Hozuki’s Coolheadedness is a long-running series from Weekly Morning, about a deputy of the King of Hell and his daily life.
 It’s won awards.

 ASH: I’ve seen a little bit of the anime adaptation and it was great fun.
 I suspect the manga is as well!